codepath/android_guides/Repeating-Periodic-Tasks.md

 ### Handler

-Using a handler to execute `Runnable` code involves creating a `Handler` and then "posting" messages to the event message queue on the thread.
+We can use a [Handler](http://developer.android.com/reference/android/os/Handler.html) to repeat code at an interval by constructing a `Handler` and then "posting" `Runnable` code to the event message queue on the thread to be processed.

 <img src="http://i.imgur.com/2vg53fk.png" alt="handler" width="450" />